enyinnainya/aza-finance-fx-transactions-microservice/README.md

 ```
 GET /transactions/:id
 ```
-- This endpoint adds an fx transaction based on post data/payload.
+- This endpoint gets a specific fx transaction by ID.
   **Example:**
 ##### HTTP Header: